Robert Bruce | On-Air Host / Music Librarian

 Most of Jana’s “milling about” took place in Boulder, Colorado, where she pursued higher education at the University of Colorado and worked as a church musician, actress, secretary, editor, waitress and cleaning lady, among a lot of other odd jobs; she considers herself to be truly a jack-of-all-trades.
 After brief (very brief) sojourns to New York and California, Jana settled back in Colorado Springs.

-Jana is KCME’s Music Director, and in addition to spending time with her large and raucous family, Jana teaches piano and voice.
+Jana is KCME’s Music Director, and in addition to spending time with her large and raucous family, Jana performs regularly both locally and nationally.

 Keith Simon, a native of Southeast Texas, moved to Colorado Springs with his wife, Melissa, in 1997.
 A graduate of Lamar University with a Bachelor’s Degree is Mass Communication, Keith landed his first radio job in 1984, and has been hooked on broadcasting ever since.